b-crawl/bcrawl/README.md

   - Orc is shortened to 1 floor.

 #### Backgrounds
-  - Venom Mage, Arcane Marksman, and Warper are completely reworked.
+  - Venom Mage, Arcane Marksman, and Warper are completely reworked. (based on Doesnty's work)
   - Reaver is a melee background that starts the game worshipping Vehumet.
   - Archaeologists start with a crate and a dusty tome.
 The tome reveals itself to be a random skill manual at XL 3, and when the manual is finished, the crate unlocks and gives the player a related artifact.
   - Necromancers start with Bolt of Draining.